 The available studies show that UV-350 is not acutely toxic for aquatic organisms.
 There is no information on the long-term toxicity of UV-350.
-Based on the currently available data we conclude that UV-350 does not fulfil the T-criterion.
+Based on the currently available data it is concluded that UV-350 does not fulfil the T-criterion.